 There is a wealth of information available on the medicinal and herbal uses of native plants, and we generally don’t dip our toes into those waters.
 But when it comes to yummy berries, fruits, and nuts we don’t shy away from offering suggestions on edible uses of our native plants.

 Here are just a few of the native edible plants.
+Please check our current availability to see what is in stock at this time.

 Black Elderberry (Sambucus canadensis)